LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Concluding remarks and limitations

 \section{Concluding remarks and limitations}

-\paragraph{Learning-free uplifting.} In this work, we introduce a simple yet effective aggregation mechanism for transferring 2D visual representations into 3D, bypassing the traditional optimization-based approach.
+In this work, we introduce a simple yet effective aggregation mechanism for transferring 2D visual representations into 3D, bypassing traditional optimization-based approaches.
 The aggregation builds upon already trained Gaussian Splatting representations and is implemented within the CUDA rendering process, making 2D-to-3D uplifting as fast as 3D-to-2D rendering.
+Our approach can serve as an off-the-shelf module for transferring 2D features into 3D across a wide range of applications, as demonstrated in our experiments (Sec.~\ref{sec:exp-semantic}) and its recent integration into Panst3R~\cite{zust2025panst3r} for novel-view panoptic segmentation.

+We also propose a graph diffusion process that combines spatial structure with DINOv2 similarity to generate accurate 3D segmentation masks, starting from coarse inputs such as scribbles or CLIP relevancy maps.
+This leads to strong gains over SAM-based open-vocabulary segmentation baselines while remaining computationally efficient.

-Note however that the quality of learned 3D features is bound by that of the 3D scene reconstruction.
-Reconstruction by Gaussian Splatting is notoriously challenging when dealing with, \emph{e.g.}, highly specular scenes~\citep{jiang2024gaussianshader,yang2024spec}, blurred images~\cite{zhao2024badgaussians,lee2024deblurring} or high-frequency regions~\citep{ye2024absgs, zhang2024fregs}.
-In such scenarios, learning 3D features \emph{along with} 3D Gaussian Splatting reconstruction may lead to improved scene geometry, opening promising perspectives for future work.
+However, the quality of the resulting 3D features depends on the underlying 3D scene reconstruction, which remains challenging in cases of high specularity~\citep{jiang2024gaussianshader,yang2024spec} or motion blur~\citep{zhao2024badgaussians,lee2024deblurring}.
+In such scenarios, learning 3D features \emph{along with} 3D Gaussian Splatting reconstruction may serve as a regularization and improve scene geometry.

-\vsp \paragraph{Graph diffusion.} Our proposed graph diffusion process allows injecting the rich DINOv2 representations to refine arbitrary features such as segmentation masks or CLIP embeddings.
-Our CLIP feature refinement builds upon prior works using DINO features as a regularization~\citep{kerr2023lerf, zuo2024fmgs}, while alleviating the computational overhead associated with joint gradient-based optimization of CLIP and DINO features.
-While diffusion relies on appropriately chosen hyperparameters to define the similarity graph, our automatic selection process ensures robustness to the varying landscape of DINOv2 features within a 3D scene.